seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

 A helper script we used to generate realistic synthetic Windows authentication logs for testing and experimentation.

-Keeping these layers separate makes the system easier to reason about — and easier to replace parts later.
+Keeping these layers separate makes the system easier to reason about, and easier to replace parts later.

-> Also, keep in mind: I just wanted to illustrate we can create a self-controlled system in this project.
-Of course, there can be some enchancements on algorithm and the general logic.
+> *Also, keep in mind*: I just wanted to illustrate that we can create a self-controlled system in this project.
+Of course, there can be some enhancements to the algorithm and the general logic.

 ---